as-repo1/sem_7/module4.md

    - Document the analysis procedures, tools used, and findings during the examination.
 8. **Presentation in Court:**

-   - Ensure that the chain of custody documentation is admissible in court, providing a clear and unbroken record of the evidence's handling.
+   - Ensure that the chain of custody documentation is admissible in coDigital Evidence Documentation Process in Forensic Investigationsurt, providing a clear and unbroken record of the evidence's handling.

 **Importance:**

 - **Legal Admissibility:** Maintaining the chain of custody establishes the credibility and admissibility of digital evidence in legal proceedings.
 - **Integrity Assurance:** It ensures that the evidence is preserved in a manner that prevents tampering or alteration, maintaining its integrity.
-- **Professionalism:** Demonstrates a systematic

- and professional approach to handling and presenting evidence, enhancing the investigator's credibility.
+- **Professionalism:** Demonstrates a systematic and professional approach to handling and presenting evidence, enhancing the investigator's credibility.

 ### 9. Explain cyberspace with respect to the concept cyber forensics.
 [5]